How to Keep a Shih Tzu Clean

 #2 Use Paw Wax to Act as a Shield

-- Repel ice-melt chemicals and sanding grit
+- Guard against ice-melt salts and sanding grit

 #3 Keep the Ears Clean